Abandonment of SPD’s East Precinct did not violate law or policy, Seattle police watchdog agency says

 In a Monday statement, SPD said the department “recognizes its 2020 response to protests — especially in the weeks after George Floyd’s murder — negatively impacted many people of Seattle.”
 It later continued, “The turmoil outside the East Precinct during the summer of 2020 presented the SPD with opportunities to learn and improve.”

-Since the OPA investigation began, SPD said it has adopted new tactics, including reducing the department’s visible footprint around crowded events; clarifying the rights, roles and identification of volunteer medics, media and legal observers; emphasizing de-escalation tactics when controlling crowds; and providing consistency in warnings around using less-lethal tools.
+Since the OPA investigation began, SPD said it has adopted new tactics, including reducing the department’s visible footprint around crowded events; clarifying the rights, roles and identification of volunteer medics, media and legal observers; emphasizing de-escalation tactics when controlling crowds; and providing consistency in warnings around using weapons like pepper spray against crowds.

 Herbold, the council member who filed one of the initial complaints, on Monday said, “these findings, I believe, fail to get at the questions I asked OPA to review.”